 Just three years ago there was no Netflix original content.
 No Apple Watch.
 The acronyms IoT and AI were still terms for people in the know.
 And teens were just discovering Snapchat.

 Given the pace of social and technological change, it’s time to revisit what great brand management takes.
+Download our Guide to Brand Management in the Digital Era!

-1. Embrace technology – but be smart about it.
+But be smart about it.
 Customer insight, strategy and creativity still drive great brand management.
 But these pillars of brand management alone aren’t enough any more.
 Technology now connects brands with consumers.
 It’s the device through which we experience brands, the platforms through which we evaluate products and, often, the channel through which we make purchases.
 And it’s the place where we share comments and look for support.

 Marketers, as a result, rely on technology like never before.
 There are endless alternatives to help you do your job better, but you need to choose and use them wisely.
 Technology alone isn’t the answer.
 In fact, many marketers are now blaming technology for getting in the way.
 So start with the processes you want to support and carefully build technology to serve the way you want to work rather than the other way around.